There is a military RV park named Desert Rats at the Barstow, CA

 to the north, and the WiFi, phone, and TV signals are strong.

 There are a few downsides, however -- no large trees in this newer

-section of the campground to provide shade, some strong winds and dust
+section of the campground to provide shade, some strong winds

 from the NW on our doorside, lots of sun on the patio in the late